 They continue to thrive in these sectors today.

 Another native of Europe, the Pitbull hails from England, Ireland, and Scotland.
 Early Bulldogs and Terriers were crossed to create an athletic, bold dog.
-One that was to be used for hunting.
+They were primarily used for hunting.

 Specifically, these early “Pitties” were used for bull baiting, until it was banned in 1835.
-A practice where the dog would grasp a bull, bear, or other large animal around the head.
+This is a practice where the dog would grasp a bull, bear, or other large animal around the head.
 Their powerful jaws were developed to grip, as opposed to dart.

 Once Pitbulls made their way to the United States, they were commonly used by farmers and ranchers to round up livestock, to hunt, and as pets.